Mr-Dark-debug/LeetLoot/weekly Contest/ReadMe.md

-Here you will Find the solution to all the weekly questions every week in livetime
+## Here you will Find the solution to all the weekly questions every week in livetime

-just the open the contest folder no wise
+## just open the contest folder no wise